meteor-utilities/react-list-container/README.md

 ##### `hasMore` (boolean)

 Whether there is more content to load or not.
+Also see above note about requiring the [publish-counts](https://github.com/percolatestudio/publish-counts) package.

 ##### `ready` (boolean)